ztcollins/airlines/README.md

-# OPEN main.ipynb to view the project
+# Airline Analysis in GAMS & Python
+You can open and read the project by clicking on main.ipynb here in browser.